thullmann/overoptimism-clust-algo/README.md

 source your_environment_name/bin/activate
 ```
 Then install the requirements using our [requirements.txt](./requirements.txt)
-(this ensure you using exactly the same versions of the Python libraries as we did).
+(this ensures that you use exactly the same versions of the Python libraries as we did).
 ```
 pip install -r requirements.txt
 ```
-Lastly you can start the jupyter notebooks by calling
+Now you can start the jupyter notebooks by calling
 ```
 jupyter notebook
 ```